Draws Made Simple - How to Hit a Draw

 • This will add depth to your swing and it will give you a better chance at dropping the club underneath the plane on your downswing.

-4. Drill Your Draw Swing Path with the Alignment Disc
+4. Learn A Draw Swing Path with the Alignment Disc

 • With the Alignment Disc, you can place alignment rods at specific angles to facilitate a swing and shot shape of your choosing.